 “It’s just being more intelligent about the way you’re engaging with your customers,” Lalonde adds.
 “You’re not just sending irrelevant notifications akin to spam and hoping that they will lead customers to engage with a contextless message and go into your app.”

 For example, sending a customer a push notification for a 20-percent discount is great.
 But that customer will find the push notification even more enticing if it’s for 20 percent off the sweater they were eyeing online last week.

 Be where your customers are

-Now more than ever, companies need to put their customers at the center of everything they do -- and that means how they communicate and buy your products.
-When you deliver a great mobile experience, you’re boosting your customer experience too.
+Now more than ever, companies need to put their customers at the center of everything they do—and that means showing up where they want to communicate with you and buy your products.
+When you deliver a great mobile experience, you’re boosting your customer experience, too.
 And a happier customer means a happier bottom line.